cat-state/nrepl-mcp/README.md

 # Basilisp nREPL MCP Bridge

-This project provides a bridge between Anthropic's Model Control Protocol (MCP) and Basilisp's nREPL server, allowing Claude to interact directly with a Basilisp REPL.
+This project provides a bridge between Anthropic's Model Control Protocol (MCP) and Basilisp's nREPL server, allowing Claude Code to interact directly with a Basilisp REPL.
 Actually, it should work with any nREPL, but the current prompts are Basilisp focused.

 ## Features